MicrosoftDocs/win32/desktop-src/VdsWmi/scheduleautochk-method-in-class-win32-volume.md

 ---
 title: ScheduleAutoChk method of the Win32\_Volume class
-description: Schedules AutoChk to be run at the next reboot if the volume's dirty bit has been set. ms.assetid: '15acca0b-c009-4355-8132-cdcd335675d6'
+description: Schedules AutoChk to be run at the next reboot if the volumes dirty bit has been set. ms.assetid: 15acca0b-c009-4355-8132-cdcd335675d6
+keywords:
+- ScheduleAutoChk method
+- ScheduleAutoChk method, Win32_Volume class
-keywords: ["ScheduleAutoChk method", "ScheduleAutoChk method, Win32_Volume class", "Win32_Volume class, ScheduleAutoChk method"]
+- Win32_Volume class, ScheduleAutoChk method
 topic_type:
 - apiref
 api_name: